Can Male Birds Lay Eggs?

-No, male birds can not lay eggs because they do not have particular reproductive organs to lay eggs.
-Both male and female birds have different reproductive systems like every other mammal with the male having testes and sperm production while female have ovaries and egg production mechanism.
+As a general rule male birds can not lay eggs because they do not have particular reproductive organs to lay eggs.
+Both male and female birds have different reproductive systems like every other mammal with the male having testes and sperm production while females have ovaries and egg production mechanisms.

-Also, hormonal profile and sex organs are different in each other.
-Usually, male pet birds are large and beautiful with more fluffy and colorful fathers as compare to females.
+Also, hormonal profiles and sex organs are different from each other.
+Usually, male pet birds are large and beautiful with more fluffy and colorful fathers as compared to females.

 Can a Male Pet Bird Lay Eggs in any Abnormal Condition/Genetical Combination?